SenseTecnic/wotkit-docs/source/api_v2/api_alerts.rst

 	* - Name
 	  - Value Description
 	* - id
 	  - the numeric id of the alert.
 It is automatically assigned when alert is created.
 	* - name **
 	  - the name of the alert.
 	* - longName
 	  - longer display name of the alert.
 	* - description
 	  - a description of the alert.
 	* - owner
 	  - the user that creates the alert.
 The value of this field is automatically assigned as a user creates an alert.
 	* - disabled
 	  - the on/off state of the alert.
 	  	| - If 'disabled' is 'true', the alert is switched off; it switches on if otherwise.
 	* - inProgress
 	  - whether conditions are still true after an alert has fired.
 		| - inProgress is 'true' if all alert conditions remain true after an alert has fired.
 It becomes 'false' when any condition turns false.
 An alert gets fired when its inProgress state changes from false to true.
 	* - template
 	  - The message template that is sent to the inbox when alert is fired.
+You can use ${alertName}, ${id}, ${description} and ${user} to compose a message.
 	* - email
 	  - The email the alert is sent to.
 	* - sendEmail
 	  - A boolean to enable/disable send email functionaity.
 	* - conditions
 	  - the list of alert conditions

 ** Required when creating a new alert.